 The trail is flat, well-paved and accessible to people of all ages making this walk quite a leisurely stroll rather than a difficult hike.
 The only thing to be aware of is that parts of the trail can get icy in winter so make sure you wear appropriate hiking shoes for the Grand Canyon.

-As you walk along the Rim Trail, you will completely forget about all the tour buses you saw at Mather Point as it will feel as if you have the Canyon all to yourself, particularly in the less-visited winter months.
+As you walk on the Rim Trail, you will completely forget about all the tour buses you saw at Mather Point as it will feel as if you have the Canyon all to yourself, particularly in the less-visited winter months.
 Be prepared for the walk to take longer than you expect as there are plenty of fantastic photo opportunities!

-Along the Rim Trail, there are also a number of exhibits where you can learn more about the geological makeup of the Grand Canyon.
+There are also a number of exhibits where you can learn more about the geological makeup of the Grand Canyon.

 Visitors can also stop at the Geology Museum which is about a third of the way along the trail if they want to warm up or cool down and learn more about the landscapes of the area that you’re visiting.